Let’s talk laundry. There are countless ways to reduce the waste you produce with this simple chore.

 What’s your favorite zero waste laundry detergent recipe?
 Have you found powdered or liquid detergent in bulk at your store?

-DIY Zero Waste Laundry Detergent recipe
+Zero Waste Laundry Detergent recipe

 Makes 4 cups.